KalpakGaonkar/patient-management-system/README.md

 ## Patient Details

-This page is visible after the doctor clicks on the patient's name on the "List of Patients" page
+This page is visible after the doctor clicks on the patient's name on the **List of Patients** page

 ![alt text](https://github.com/KalpakGaonkar/patient-management-system/blob/main/Screenshots/Screen%20Shot%202022-04-22%20at%2010.00.37%20AM.png)